jackmellis/vue-hoc/packages/vue-compose/README.md

 ```
 Creates a component that just outputs its slot content.
 This is useful if you want to apply styles etc. through a component, but don't want to render additional html elements.

+Any props passed to this component will be passed through to the slot component.

 > NOTE: This is still an experimental feature and should be used with caution.

 A couple of important notes:
 - There must only be one root element inside the compponent
-- The root element must be a regular html element
+- For multiple root elements, use a `<template>`

 ```js
 const enhance = compose(